mdrakibulislam-zero/AIVirtualKeyboard/README.md

 ## Usage:
 - First of all you need to install all required packages.
 - Then run the AIVirtualKeyboard.py file.
+- Now rise your hand in-front of your camera.
-- Now use one finger to hover on the keyboard.
+- Use one finger to hover on the keyboard.
-- Join your index finger and middle finger for make a click on keyboard.
+- Join your index and middle finger for make a click on your expected key.
 - If you want you can open Notepad or TextEdit for getting input in there.